secretstartups/handbook/finance/accounts-payable/coupa-virtual-card-guide-for-accounts-payable/index.html.md

 - Step 4.
 Click **Create**.
 The new SPA request will then be routed to **Internal SPA Approval Group** for approval.

-After the new SPA is active, payments for the supplier will be issued by Virtual Card during the weekly payment run.
+After the new SPA is active, payments to the supplier will be issued by Virtual Card during the weekly payment run.

 <br>

-### How to cancel Virtual Card issued on PO
+## How to cancel Virtual Card issued on PO

 There are two ways to cancel a Virtual Card issued on PO - canceling or hard closing the PO.
 Listed below are the instructions for them: